John Houghtaling

-John Joseph Houghtaling (pronounced HUFF-tay-ling; November 14, 1916 - June 17, 2009) was an American entrepreneur and inventor who in 1958 invented the Magic Fingers Vibrating Bed, a common feature in mid-priced hotels and motels from the 1960s to the early 1980s.
+John Joseph Houghtaling (Note: Pronounced /ˈhʌfteɪlɪŋ/ HUFF-tay-ling) (November 14, 1916 - June 17, 2009) was an American entrepreneur and inventor who in 1958 invented the Magic Fingers Vibrating Bed, a common feature in mid-priced hotels and motels from the 1960s to the early 1980s.

 Early life

 Houghtaling was born in Kansas City, Missouri, on November 14, 1916.
 His father worked for a telegraph company as a lineman, which led Houghtaling and his two sisters to move around the Midwestern United States with their family several times.
 He served as a gunnery instructor in the United States Army and was sent to England in April 1942 during World War II, where he flew 20 missions on Boeing B-17 Flying Fortress bombers with the 452d Bombardment Squadron of the United States Army Air Forces.

 He worked in a series of jobs following the completion of his military service, including as a hotel bellman, cookware salesman and a salesman of a remote-control lawnmower.